fishcus/KAP-manual/en/model/data_import/file_import.en.md

    * Prepare a few data files that can be loaded into the Hive fact table.

-   * As a test, try copy the data files to the storage location of the Hive table, then query from Hive command line.
+   * As a test, try to copy the data files to the storage location of the Hive table, then query from Hive command line.
 The query result should contain the records from the data files.

 2. Create Model and Cube